 - Standardized turmeric or curcumin extract with 95% curcuminoids dose is 750 mg thrice a day.

 - Turmeric liquid extract 1:1 dose is 30 – 90 drops a day.

 - Turmeric tincture with 1:2 dose is 15 – 30 drops 4-times a day.

 - Dried turmeric root powder dose is 2.5 – 4 grams once a day.

 Turmeric boosts brain health and function in several ways.
-It enhances neuroplasticity and production of BDNF.
+It enhances neuroplasticity and the production of BDNF.
 It is a growth hormone responsible for the creation of new neurons in your brain.
-Higher levels of BDNF can boost the brain functions such as learning, memory and productivity and can reduce risks of brain related diseases like Alzheimer’s and dementia.
+Higher levels of BDNF can boost brain functions such as learning, memory, and productivity and can reduce risks of brain-related diseases like Alzheimer’s and dementia.

 Turmeric boosts dopamine and serotonin levels in the brain.
 These are the “happy hormones” of your brain.
-Turmeric and its active ingredients have been studied and used effectively because of its nootropics properties from centuries.
+Turmeric and its active ingredients have been studied and used effectively because of its nootropics properties for centuries.